Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: A general framework of dualities to study blowup algebras

 where $\AAA = \JJ/\LL$ coincides with the $R$-torsion of the symmetric algebra.
-Therefore, one can study $\AAA$ to determine (or to obtain information about) the defining equations $\JJ$ of the Rees algebra $\Rees(I)$.
-Our main contribution in this direction is the following theorem.
+Therefore, one can study $\AAA$ to determine (or to obtain information about) the defining ideal $\JJ$ of the Rees algebra $\Rees(I)$.
+Our main contribution in this direction is \autoref{thm_Jou_dual_Sym} below.
+To prove it, we need the following adaptation of \autoref{thm_Sym_weak_Gor}(ii) to our bigraded setting: